-While Frankfurt suffers from a very “clean” reputation as Germanys center of finance (and generally being a typical orderly German city), there’s at least one district that has been excluded from this notion.
-The Bahnhofsviertel – roughly translated into “scary red light district full of drunk men, junkies, dealers and women turning tricks’ – is usually avoided by everyone who’s in their right mind.
+The Bahnhofsviertel in Frankfurt – roughly translated into “scary red light district full of drunk men, junkies, dealers and women turning tricks’ – is usually avoided by everyone who’s in their right mind.

-I used to live near Frankfurt before I moved to Berlin 5 years ago.
+I used to live near Frankfurt before I moved to Berlin.
 The city never seemed remarkable or interesting to me, but I would always remember the Bahnhofsviertel as an obnoxious place.
 It’s not like in Berlin, where the “bad stuff” just spreads all over the city.
-This here in Frankfurt is serious, gritty shit, and it’s all centered in a realm of 3 or 4 streets.
+Here, it’s centered in a realm of 3 or 4 streets.
 But time has passed, and the district I used to avoid has become a culturally evolving hub for artists, students and – ahem – “the scene”.

 I visited a couple of times in the last few months and decided to take a few shots of the surroundings.
-It turned out to be more difficult than I thought, considering that it’s basically strictly forbidden to even remember what you saw.
+It turned out to be more difficult than I thought, considering that it’s basically strictly forbidden.
 The privacy of the prostitutes has to be ensured as well as that of the johns.
-They congregate openly on the streets.
-Not to forget the addicts who stand in line at the methadone clinic.
-I wouldn’t care if it was forbidden – I’m a rebel like that – but get caught and you’ll face the pavement.
-There is enough security to ensure you can’t take a proper picture, especially at night.
+They congregate openly.